coach (noun, verb, adverb) /koʊtʃ/ LISTEN

 In the UK, the terms coach and bus are often used interchangeably, which can be confusing, but generally a coach is used for long-distance travel, with only infrequent stops to collect or drop off passengers, whereas a bus is for more local routes, such as public transport around a city or taking children to and from school, and stops at frequent, short intervals to collect and drop people off.
 In the US, we call both of these forms of transport a bus.

 Coach dates back to the mid-16th century, when coche (the ‘e’ was dropped soon after) meant a ‘large carriage.’
 It comes from the Hungarian noun kocsi, short for kocsi szekér, which meant ‘cart of Kocs,’ a town on the main road between Vienna and Budapest.
 The Hungarian name dates back to the early 15th century, and is related to the German Kotsche or Kutsche.
 There are equivalents in many European languages, such as the Spanish coche, the Portuguese coche, the Italian cocchio and the Dutch koets.
 It has applied to train cars since the mid-19th century, and to economy class since the mid-20th century.
 There is a related verb, which we don’t use much today.
 It means ‘to carry or convey in a coach,’ and dates back to the early 17th century.
-With the sense of guide or tutor dates back to the mid-19th century, and came out of Oxford University.
+The sense of guide or tutor dates back to the mid-19th century, and came out of Oxford University.
 There, coach was slang for tutor, since this was ‘the person who carried you through the exams.’
 It has been applied to sports since the 1860s.
 The verb comes from the noun, and, with this sense, first appeared in the mid-19th century.

 Coach was suggested by Dóri, from Hungary.